mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 1. Authority
 2. Ownership

 Authority is transmissive.
 Any object under the authority of a player transmits authority to objects it collides with, and those objects in turn transmit authority to objects they interact with.
 When objects come to rest, they return to default authority.
-Bonus points: if a stack is under authority of one player when another player throws an object at it, the more recently thrown object should take authority of the stack.

 Ownership corresponds to a player grabbing an object and holding it in one of their avatar hands.
 Ownership is stronger than authority.
 Once a player owns an object (and the server confirms ownership) that player retains ownership until they release the object or disconnect from the game.